ilmanzo/crystal-koans/README.md

 ## Usage

-1. run `crystal run koans.cr` or run `crystal spec` to run all the tests at once
+1. run `crystal run koans.cr` to make a small step at a time or run `crystal spec` to run all the tests at once
 2. observe the test errors
 3. think and make the test pass
 4. goto step 1